CALCRIM No. 106. Jurors Asking Questions

 106.Jurors Asking Questions

-If, during the trial, you have a question that you believe should be
+If, during the trial, you have a question that you believe should be asked

-side or the other in this case.
+other in this case.
 You are impartial judges of the facts.

 New January 2006; Revised August 2006